What is a Financial Wellbeing Coach?

 Not only can they encourage clients to become hopeful about the future by helping them regain control of their debt (something most clients think is impossible), but they also support clients to develop the financial skills and knowledge they need to make more informed decisions in the future – preventing them from falling into unmanageable debt again.

-Toni, a client on DEBTsolve, learnt how to bank online and set financial goals thanks to the help of her Financial Wellbeing Coach, Sandra, with who she remains in contact.
+Toni learnt how to bank online and set financial goals with the help of her Financial Wellbeing Coach, Sandra, with who she remains in contact.

 “Toni still gets in touch when she has a question about money.
 It’s nice to hear she is doing well and be able to support her on her journey from start to finish.”